 Garmin claim 500 songs can be stored and the total space on the Fenix 5S Plus is 4Gb (3.6Gb is available).
 The special MTP connection with the new charging cable copies them to the Fenix relatively quickly.

-The Fenix supports Deezer (‘soon’ at these locations) and iHeartRadio (USA, CA, NZ, AU) in ‘link and sync’ mode.
+The Fenix NOW supports Spotify and Deezer (‘soon’ at these locations) and iHeartRadio (USA, CA, NZ, AU) in ‘link and sync’ mode.
 Ie when you have connectivity to those services via your smartphone/wifi then you can copy tracks to your watch to playback later.
 When released, Deezer should link and sync over WiFi and I would hope it also supports dynamic playlists.

 iHeartRadio CIQ app on Garmin Connect ouch (Rating: 2.5/5, Developer states 500mb limit in July 2018 – #OhDear).